MPimenta/scout-toolkit-v2/devlog/src/content/blog/_published/epic5-retrospective.md

 ---

 *Ready for the next adventure?
 Epic 6 awaits, and with the solid foundation we've built, we're ready to tackle whatever challenges come our way.*

+---

+**Note**: This post was generated by an AI model with human review and fine-tuning.
+The technical implementations, code snippets, and terminal commands are all real and functional, but the witty commentary and scouting context were enhanced through human oversight to maintain the authentic voice of the Scout Toolkit development journey.